GIRLS ON ICE ALASKA

 - Day 10: Hike out and travel back to Fairbanks

-- Day 11: Stay on University of Alaska Fairbanks campus while wrapping up science, art, and reflection activities, present science results to the public
+- Day 11: Stay on the University of Alaska Fairbanks campus while wrapping up science, art, and reflection activities, present science results to the public

 - Day 12: Enjoy a final morning of activities together before heading home